2023 FlightScope Mevo Plus-10

 But simply put, there’s no other device on the market in this price range that gives you this level of information.

-Despite the Bushnell Launch Pro having a number of benefits over the Mevo+ it doesn’t have nearly this much information – and it also forces you into a subscription to get most of the features.
+Despite the Bushnell Launch Pro having a number of benefits over the Mevo+ it doesn’t give you nearly this much data – and it also forces you into a subscription to get most of the features.

 So the fact that Mevo+ gives you all of this and there’s no subscription fee?
 That’s what makes it my most recommended launch monitor.